 As Australia’s 90+ per cent fully vaccinated population headed into 2022, hoping for a break from COVID-related dramas, a new strain of the virus caused another crisis.
-The hyper-infections Omicron strain raced through the community.
+The hyper-infectious Omicron strain raced through the community.
 It hit younger age groups hard and soon hospitality businesses found they couldn’t fill their staff rosters.
 As one Melbourne restaurateur wrote:

 COVID!
 All the rage these days.
 Every time the phone rang, or we received a message from one of our staff, or just a phone call early in the morning or any other time really, the first thought was always “here we go, someone’s positive and we will have to close for a week”.